HEnquist/camilladsp/stepbystep.md

       freq: 2000
       q: 0.707
 ```
-Next we need to plut this into the pipeline after the mixer.
+Next we need to plug this into the pipeline after the mixer.
 Thus we need to extend the pipeline with two "Filter" steps, one for each tweeter channel.

 ```yaml
 pipeline: